moses-mbaga/semo/README.md

 flutter pub get
 ```

-- Under the parent directory, create a ```.env``` file, which will contains required to run the app.
+- Under the parent directory, create a ```.env``` file, which will contain the secrets required to run the app.
 An example can be found in ```.env.example```.

 - Auto generate asset and env helpers using build_runner:
 ```bash
 dart run build_runner build --delete-conflicting-outputs
 ```

 - Add Firebase to the app using FlutterFire CLI.
-You can follow insructions from the [official documentation](https://firebase.google.com/docs/flutter/setup)
+You can follow instructions from the [official documentation](https://firebase.google.com/docs/flutter/setup)

 - Run the app:
 ```bash